 Governing Body: The Governing Body has statutory responsibilities for SEND provision.
 This duty can be delegated to the headteacher, a committee or an individual governor.
-Currently, the SEND Governor is Revd.
-Jane Shaw and the SENCO is a staff governor on the curriculum committee of the governing body.
+Currently, the SEND Governor is Mrs Maria Bairstow.
 SEND provision is not exclusively the domain of the SEND Governor.
 It is a shared responsibility and all members of the governing body should have good general knowledge of SEND throughout the school.